AlaskaAirlines/auro-tokenlist/demo/demo.md

   ```
 </auro-accordion>

-### Deprecated token List

-The following example illustrates a token list type of `deprecated` with a reference to their current counterparts and `version` option.
+In addition to `type="deprecated"`, the custom element supports a `version` boolean attribute that will show the token's deprecated version if noted in the token's data.

 <div class="exampleWrapper">
   <auro-tokenlist type="deprecated" version componentData='[
-    { "tokenvalue": "#f8f8f8", "token": "color-base-gray-100", "reference": "auro-color-brand-gray-100", "version": "3.0.1" }
+    { "tokenvalue": "#f8f8f8", "token": "color-base-gray-100", "reference": "auro-color-brand-gray-100", "version": "3.0.1" },
+    { "tokenvalue": "#054687", "token": "color-base-atlas", "reference": "n/a"}
   ]'></auro-tokenlist>
 </div>